photon-rain/tabula-java/README.md

  -u,--use-line-returns      Use embedded line returns in cells.
 (Only in
                             spreadsheet mode.)
  -v,--version               Print version and exit.

+New Flags for OpenPowerlifting:

+-x,--strikethrough          Treats numbers with a strikethough as negative
+- ,--red                    Treats numbers in red columns as negative
+- ,--diag                   Treats numbers with a diagonal line through them as negative

 ```

 It also includes a debugging tool, run `java -cp ./target/tabula-1.0.1-jar-with-dependencies.jar technology.tabula.debug.Debug -h` for the available options.